 What Is Hirsutism?

-Hirsutism causes male-pattern hair growth in women.
+Hirsutism is the presence male-pattern hair growth in women.
 Women diagnosed with hirsutism grow dark, coarse hair in places where men typically grow hair like on the upper lip, chin, stomach, back, or chest.
-Hirsutism is a medical condition caused by heightened levels of certain hormones, primarily testosterone.
+Hirsutism is a medical condition mainly caused by heightened levels of certain hormones, primarily testosterone.
 It often runs in the family.
 A combination of medical and cosmetic therapies can help affected women.

 What is hirsutism?

 Hirsutism (pronounced hur-soo-tism) affects women from all walks of life.
 While not life-threatening or dangerous in itself, women diagnosed with the condition often experience their bodies in a negative way, which can lead to social and psychological stress and problems..
-About 5% of women in the US are affected by this ailment.
+About 5% – 10% of women are affected by hirsutism.

 What causes hirsutism?

 Hirsutism can be caused by genes, hormones, or medication.
-Generally speaking it is a result of excess male hormones in females.
-While it is normal for a woman to have small amounts of testosterone, a hormonal imbalance and increased level of andogens can cause male pattern hair growth.
-Idiopathic hirsutism has no identifiable cause.
+In the majority of cases, it is a result of excess androgens such as testosterone in females.
+While it is normal for a woman to have small amounts of testosterone, a hormonal imbalance and increased level of androgens can cause male pattern hair growth.
+In case of “idiopathic hirsutism”, there is no identifiable cause.
 It is usually chronic and often comes with only mild symptoms.